 EagleClean EagleClean is a specialist cleaning company based in Central London that takes a subtle, minimalist approach with both its website and background video.
 It effectively markets its services with quick, once-over cleanings now and again to clean up any smudges on your screen.
 A creative use of the technique.

 Wim Vanhenden Wim Vanhenden is a creative Internet artist from Belgium who uses background video not only to highlight his previous work, but to enhance the art project built right into the website.
 Upon prompting users to type in their thoughts and other information, the website searches the Web for related images and morphs them into an artistic background slideshow.

 Futuretainment: Yesterday the World Changed, Now It’s Your Turn is a book written by Mike Walsh.
 Background video is used somewhat obtrusively on the website, looping repeatedly through a series of short segments.
 The segments themselves are so repetitive that they become distracting, and most of the footage is grainy and pixelated which is not a good thing.

-Walt’s Warning is a first-person interactive experience website from Sony Pictures for Breaking Bad.
+Walt’s Warning Walt’s Warning is a first-person interactive experience website from Sony Pictures for Breaking Bad.
 Using background video to suck the user into the show’s world, the designers add another element of interactivity with responsive mouse-over scrolling.
 Overall, the experience is short-lived and a bit high on the resource-sapping end of the spectrum.